albert-carreras/habby-web/docs/architecture/internationalization.md

 ## Overview

-Habby provides full localization support for 8 languages, allowing users to experience the app in their preferred language.
+habby provides full localization support for 8 languages, allowing users to experience the app in their preferred language.
 This document details the internationalization architecture and implementation.

 ## Supported Languages